 How do I join the Honors Program?

-Students with exceptional academic records are automatically invited to join the Honors Program.
+Students with exceptional academic records (minimum 3.5 GPA at the high school or transfer level) are automatically invited to join the Honors Program.
 If you are interested in joining Honors and have not been invited, please contact the Honors Program Director, Rebecca Nisetich, at firstname.lastname@example.org or 207-780-4189

 The Honors curriculum is designed to complement all majors.
 Participation in the Honors program satisfies Core requirements and hosts students from many majors.
-Some majors have specific Core requirements so it is important to meet with Student Success advisors to see how Honors fits with your academic plan.
+Some majors have specific Core requirements so it is important to meet with an advisor to see how Honors fits with your academic plan.

 Do Honors Students live in a separate dorm?

 Honors students can choose to live in the Honors living-learning communities in Anderson Hall (First-Year) or Philippi Hall (Upperclassman).
 Please contact Residential Life for more details at email@example.com or 207-780-5240.